Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 - Topical anesthetics are used to numb the skin and decrease pain.
 They can be a cream, gel, spray, or patch.

-- Anticonvulsants decrease nerve pain and may help you sleep at night.
+- Anticonvulsants and antidepressants decrease nerve pain and may help you sleep at night.

 Write down your questions so you remember to ask them during your visits.